systematic-magic/aop/references.rst

 	- Check that initials have no more than 4 letters and have **no** hyphens (-) or spaces in-between.

-	- Check that mononym (names which have no initials) is “true” mononym, rather being Lasname with missed initials.
+	- Check that mononym (names which have no initials) is “true” mononym, rather being Lastname with missed initials.
 Check PubMed site, if in doubt.

 14.1.2.
 Check the format of author list.
 The following options are acceptable: